Why the same fix never works for everyone

 Not all brain fog is created equal.
 You experience brain fog on a spectrum from temporary (a foggy morning after poor sleep) to persistent (weeks of unshakeable cognitive cloudiness despite addressing the obvious culprits).

 Temporary brain fog appears, responds to a single intervention (a good night of sleep, hydration, a meal), and resolves within hours or days.
-This is your brain’s way of signaling an immediate need – you are dehydrated, you are hungry, you are exhausted.
+This is your brain’s way of signaling an immediate need.
+You are dehydrated, you are hungry, you are exhausted.

 Persistent brain fog lingers despite addressing the obvious factors.
 You sleep eight hours and still feel foggy.
 You have cut stress.
 You are hydrating.
-Yet the cloudiness persists.
-This category requires investigation into deeper causes – hormonal changes, post-viral effects, chronic inflammation, undiagnosed nutritional deficiency, or an underlying condition.

 For a deeper look at how the brain’s architecture connects to focus problems across different root causes, see our biohacking cognitive performance guide.

-Five neurological mechanisms that create brain fog
+Seven neurological mechanisms that create brain fog

 1. Sleep disruption and glymphatic system failure

 Sleep disruption causes brain fog by impairing the glymphatic system’s ability to clear metabolic waste from brain tissue.
-Your brain has a cleanup system called the glymphatic system – a network of channels that clears metabolic waste during sleep.
+Your brain has a cleanup system called the glymphatic system, a network of channels that clears metabolic waste during sleep.
 During sleep, your brain shrinks slightly, allowing cerebrospinal fluid to flush through and clear out metabolic waste and toxic proteins.

 Did You Know?